dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 > By default, the Android app database is not encrypted, but an admin can check the *Encrypt device database* to encrypt the metadata and data stored in every device.
 Encrypting the database will have an impact on the database volume and performance of the Android app.
 Note that at the moment of selecting or unselecting this option, no data is lost (even if it hasn't been previously synchronized with the server)

+### Disable all settings
-**Disable all settings:** By clicking this button, the user will remove all Android configuration settings.
+By clicking this button, the user will remove all Android configuration settings.
 No configuration will be applied to the Android App (if this is the case, the sync parameters applied are the ones defined in the Android Capture app).

 ## Synchronization { #capture_app_android_settings_webapp_synchronization }